KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/SeqSimAnn.md

-# Class: Manual Annotation about Sequence Similarity (SeqSimManualAnn)
+# Class: Sequence Similarity Annotation (SeqSimAnn)

 _An association that represents a manual annotation based on sequence similarity._